Media Advisory - Labour Day: Worker power is key to a stronger middle class

 Workers across the country will gather at local Labour Day events in their communities, after two years of virtual events.
 Canada’s unions are happy to be hosting in-person and hybrid events, to celebrate workers’ contributions in weathering the COVID-19 pandemic.

-Rousseau will join workers and community leaders in Ottawa for the annual Labour Day parade.
+Bruske will join workers and community leaders in Toronto for the annual Labour Day parade.
+This will mark the 150th anniversary of labour taking to the streets in Toronto to mark Labour Day.

 |What: